-The Future.
+Electricity for the Future.

 The U.S. Department of Energy projects a 28 percent increase in electricity demand by 2040.
-There are 104 nuclear reactors operating in the United States today, and the industry has submitted license applications for multiple new plant reactors.
-Several billion dollars have already been spent on new plant activities, including the construction of four reactors, two at South Carolina's V.C.
-Summer site and two at Georgia's Vogtle site.
+There are 99 nuclear reactors operating in the United States today, and the industry has submitted license applications for multiple new reactors.
+Several billion dollars have already been spent on building new nuclear plants, including the construction of five new reactors: two at South Carolina's V.C.
+Summer site, two at Georgia's Vogtle site and one at the Watts Bar site in Tennessee.

 Fuel diversity is one of the great strengths of the U.S. electric supply system.
 Each source of electricity has unique advantages and disadvantages, and each has its place in a balanced electricity supply portfolio.
+Nuclear power plants are the lowest-cost producer of baseload electricity.

-Small-scale reactors can complement large nuclear plant projects by expanding potential markets in the United States and abroad for carbon-free energy production.
+In the future, small-scale reactors can complement large nuclear plant projects by expanding potential markets in the United States and abroad for carbon-free energy production.
 Smaller reactors provide energy companies and other users with additional options that help achieve critical energy and environmental policies.